 The Health Department is committed to the health and safety of New Hanover County residents.
 In response to GenX in Cape Fear Public Utility Authority’s (CFPUA) water stream, the Health Department is working to learn more about its health impacts.
 The department is in regular contact with regulatory agencies and neighboring health departments to obtain the most up-to-date information for residents.
-Below is information that is currently known about the safety of CFPUA’s drinking water, as well as information about well water safety in the county.
+Below is information that is currently known about the quality of CFPUA’s drinking water, as well as information about well water safety in the county.

 To receive email updates from New Hanover County about GenX, subscribe here.